alvarogmzsz/alvarogmzsz/README.md

 - 👋 Hi, I’m Alvaro Gomez Suarez
 - 👀 I’m interested in webapps and python.
-- 🌱 I’m currently learning those things that im interested becouse there are new things all time!
+- 🌱 I’m currently learning those things that im interested because there are new things all time!

 <!---
 alvarogmzsz/alvarogmzsz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.